 10 Nov.1989: Comprehensive review and renumbering of MSU policies and procedures approved by the MSU Board of Regents that resulted in Policy 2.435 being renumbered to 3.114 - Faculty Performance Rating.

 8 Aug.
 1997: Deleted the original two sentences of the policy ("Annually, in anticipation of recommendations for faculty promotions and contracts, Division Directors will review the teaching effectiveness and other professional characteristics of each faculty member.
 The report of these evaluations is submitted to the Vice President for Academic Affairs as an annual merit rating."), and the policy is thoroughly revised and renamed: Faculty Performance Review.

 6 Aug.
 2004: Revised by adding a requirement showing that faculty evaluated with regard to compliance with MSU policies and procedures.

 10 Feb.
-2006: Revisions include: enhancing and defining role of department chair; clarifying how to deal with faculty whose performance is judged to need improvement; adding paragraph at beginning of policy; requiring personal reports to be due by September 20 of each year; added paragraph on Meeting Certification; and paragraph C is rewritten and named "Third and Subsequent Years."
+2006: Revisions include: enhancing and defining role of department chair;

+clarifying how to deal with faculty whose performance is judged to need improvement; adding paragraph at beginning of policy; requiring paragraph on Meeting Certification; and paragraph C is rewritten and named "Third and Subsequent Years."
 6 Nov.
 2009: Revised by including in the annual performance review areas listed in Section I.5 performance at the graduate faculty level.

-13 May 2016: Revised by adding Section "VII.
-EEO Compliance" providing that performance evaluations will be reviewed for equal employment opportunity (EEO) compliance as recommended by the Texas Workforce Commission.

-- 5 Aug.
-2021:Comprehensive revision and renumbering of MSU Policies and Procedures Manual which is renamed Operating Policies and Procedures Manual of Midwestern State University.
-Former Policy 3.114 renumbered as OP 06.20: Faculty Performance Review. - May 2022: Revised to ensure consistency with the University's standard policy/procedure format, added a performance review area and, for faculty submitting a portfolio for tenure and/or promotion, added deadlines concerning personal reports and meeting certification.
+Revised by adding Section "VII.
+EEO Compliance" providing that 13 May 2016: performance evaluations will be reviewed for equal employment opportunity (EEO) compliance as recommended by the Texas Workforce Commission.
+Comprehensive revision and renumbering of MSU Policies and 5 Aug.
+2021: Procedures Manual which is renamed Operating Policies and Procedures Manual of Midwestern State University.
+Former Policy 3.114 renumbered as OP 06.20: Faculty Performance Review.
+Revised to ensure consistency with the University's standard May 2022: policy/procedure format, added a performance review area and, for faculty submitting a portfolio for tenure and/or promotion, added deadlines concerning personal reports and meeting certification.
 Following approval by MSU Interim President James Johnston (6 April 2022), the revisions are approved / not approved by the Texas Tech University System Board of Regents.

-J. Michael Lewis, Chairman Texas Tech University System Board of Regents
+J. Michael Lewis, Chairman Texas Tech University System Board of Regents Date Signed:

-Date Signed: